Sunderland – Saturday, 13th May 2017 at 15:00

-The Stadium of Light, can be rocking, with the PA system deafening and the Sunderland supporters exceptionally friendly.
+The Stadium of Light generates a lot of noise with the PA system blasting and the Sunderland supporters really friendly.
 3,000 Swans fans are in the upper tier of the north stand at one end of the stadium.
 The facilities and views are excellent.
-Food and drink on offer are fish & chips, pies, pizza, pasties, and jumbo sausage rolls.
+Food and drink on offer are fish & chips, pies, pasties, and jumbo sausage rolls.
 Carling, Carling cider, Worthington and wine are sold.
 Also a 2 pint, 2 pie deal for £12.

 Visiting the North East

-If you’re going to do a footy weekend, there’s no better place than just up the road at Newcastle, and a good number of hotels makes this possible (way too many to list here) – I’ve stayed at the Cumberland Arms in Byker (NE6 1LD), a 10 minute Metro ride outside Newcastle centre.
-It’s a real ale and real cider lover’s paradise with up to 10 varieties of each on offer and always live music on the weekends.
+If you’re going to do a footy weekend, there’s no better place than just up the road at Newcastle, and a good number of hotels makes this possible (way too many to list).
 Loads of restaurants, pubs and clubs make Newcastle a party destination, where you’re bound to encounter countless hen and stag parties.

 Pubs and Grub

 Outside the South East stand there’s a Fan Zone with free entry open 3 hours before kick off and an hour after the game.
 There’s live bands, large screens and food and drink outlets.
-The ‘William Jameson’ (SR1 1RH), a Wetherspoons in the centre of town has a great atmosphere.
-‘The Albion’ (SR6 0EN) on Victor Street, is a 5 minute walk from the ground, with some parking nearby.
-It’s friendly and they put on complimentary snacks after the game; and a chippy a couple of doors away.
+The ‘William Jameson’ (SR1 1RH), a Wetherspoons in the centre of town is welcoming.
+‘The Albion’ (SR6 0EN) on Victor Street, is a 5 minute walk from the ground, with parking nearby; it’s friendly and has a chippy a few doors away.

-Two social clubs – The Sunderland Companions Club (SR5 1AH), and New Democratic Club (SR5 1AH), are both a 5 minute away, on the road approaching the Wearmouth bridge on the North (stadium side) of the river.
+Two social clubs – The Sunderland Companions Club (SR5 1AH), and New Democratic Club (SR5 1AH), are both a walk 5 minute away, on the road approaching the Wearmouth Bridge on the North (stadium side) of the river.
 They both get very busy, and will offer a warm welcome to away fans, and serve cheap beer.
 The ‘Colliery Tavern’ (SR5 1EQ) is mainly a home fans pub but allows away fans in and shows football several TVs.
 It also has a marquee outside, also serving beer as well as a burger van.

-If you have some spare time, the ‘Harbour View’ (SR6 0NU) is a 15-20 minute walk.
+If you have spare time, the ‘Harbour View’ (SR6 0NU) is a 15-20 minute walk.
 Go along Roker Avenue, opposite the main entrance to the stadium to the seafront.
 Turn left along the seafront and you’ll see the pub up on the left.
 It serves good beer, reasonably priced food with large screen TVs.
 You’ll get some good views along the coast here.
 The Wolsey (SR6 0ES) a few doors away and has real ales, a large eating area and outside decking with glass windbreaks.
 It also has live music Saturday and Sunday night

 Air Travel, Train and Parking

-The Metro stations ‘Stadium of Light’ and ‘St. Peters’ can be used and only a few minutes’ walk from the stadium, away fans should use St Peters as its closer to their entrance.
+‘Stadium of Light’ and ‘St. Peters’ Metro stations are a few minutes’ walk from the stadium, Swans fans should use St Peters as its closer to our entrance.